lrettig/awesome-spacemesh/README.md

 ## Wallets
 - [FoxWallet](https://foxwallet.com/)
-- [SmeshWallet](https://smeshwallet.com) — SmeshWallet is your free, simple and easy-to-use browser-based wallet for receiving, holding and sending SMH, the coin of the Spacemesh project.
+- [SmeshWallet](https://smeshwallet.com) (SmeshWallet is your free, simple and easy-to-use browser-based wallet for receiving, holding and sending SMH, the coin of the Spacemesh project.)